sergiodxa/remix-auth/CONTRIBUTING.md

 - **Tests**: Cover happy-path and failure cases.
 - **Compatibility**: Note supported Remix/React Router versions and Node runtime.
 - **Minimal deps**: Keep dependencies minimal and well-justified.

-## Maintenance Notes

-- I may prioritize sponsor-impacting issues/PRs, but non-sponsored contributions are welcome and appreciated.
-- Large or breaking changes should be discussed first to avoid wasted effort.